Tony Abbott: Gillard misogyny speech

-Prime Minister (2013–2015)
+Prime minister (2013–2015)

 Early policy implementation

 At the federal election on 7 September 2013, Abbott led the Liberal-National coalition to victory over the incumbent Labor government, led by Kevin Rudd.
 Abbott and his ministry were sworn in on 18 September 2013.
 He was the subject of criticism for his decision to only include one woman, Deputy Liberal leader Julie Bishop, in his cabinet.

-On the first day of the new Parliament, Abbott introduced legislation into Parliament to repeal the Carbon Tax, and commenced Operation Sovereign Borders, the Coalition's policy to stop the maritime arrival of asylum seekers, which received strong public support.
+On the first day of the new Parliament, Abbott introduced legislation to repeal the carbon tax, and commenced Operation Sovereign Borders, the Coalition's policy to stop the maritime arrival of asylum seekers, which received strong public support.

 Abbott announced a Royal Commission into trade union governance and corruption on 11 February 2014.
 This was followed by amendments to the Fair Work Act, and a "Repeal Day", where more than 10,000 "red tape" regulations were repealed.

-As Prime Minister, Abbott oversaw free trade agreements signed with Japan, South Korea and China.
+As prime minister, Abbott oversaw free trade agreements signed with Japan, South Korea and China.

 The Carbon Tax Repeal Bill passed both houses of Parliament on 17 July 2014 and the Mining Tax Repeal Bill passed both houses of Parliament on 2 September 2014 after negotiations with the Palmer United Party.

 2014 budget

-The 2014 Australian federal budget, the Abbott Government's first budget, delivered by Treasurer Joe Hockey, was criticised by the Opposition as "cruel" and "unfair" and a large number of budget saving measures were blocked by the crossbench in the Senate.
+The 2014 Australian federal budget, the Abbott government's first budget, delivered by Treasurer Joe Hockey, was criticised by the Opposition as "cruel" and "unfair" and a large number of budget saving measures were blocked by the crossbench in the Senate.
 Hockey and Abbott were both criticised for their inability to "sell" the necessity of the budget cuts to the cross bench or the public.
 Hockey was further criticised for several "out of touch" and "insensitive" comments in subsequent months, however, the prime minister continuously publicly backed the treasurer, refusing to replace him with a better performing minister.

 Knighting of Prince Philip

 On 25 March 2014, Abbott announced that he had advised the Queen to reinstate the knight and dame system of honours to the Order of Australia.
-Outgoing Governor-General Quentin Bryce and her successor, Peter Cosgrove, became the first recipients of the reinstated honours.
+Outgoing governor-general Quentin Bryce and her successor, Peter Cosgrove, became the first recipients of the reinstated honours.
 On Australia Day 2015, Abbott announced that Prince Philip, Duke of Edinburgh, the Queen's husband and a resident of the United Kingdom, would be appointed a Knight of the Order of Australia.
 This decision was widely criticised, including by members of the government, and fuelled speculation that the prime minister's leadership could be challenged.
+Abbott described the decision as a "captain's call", later admitting that he "probably overdid it on awards".
 On 2 November 2015, new prime minister Malcolm Turnbull announced that knights and dames had been removed from the Order of Australia, as "not appropriate in our modern honours system", although existing titles would not be affected.